 This build gives Iggy and Scorch better speed buff sacrificing Oil Spill.

 Iggy/Scorch's Deck Builds

 As it was already stated Iggy is a caster with Energy Damage scaling.
 He does not rely on auto-attacks due to poor scaling and the main damage output comes from Turrets.
 For this reason there is no value in investing into Crit or Attack Speed.
-It is better to focus Energy Damage as much as possible adding Mana, Health and Energy Penetration depending on situation.
+It is better to focus Power as much as possible adding Mana, Health and Ability Penetration depending on situation.

 However is another option to be considered if there is a second Mana Pot in your deck: 2x Mana Potion + Scout's Ward.

 This will allow Iggy to stay in the lane longer and get back to base with more CP.
 Ward is required to mitigate absence of Healing Pot by preventing possible ganking (do not forget to watch the mini-map).